kevoreilly/CAPEv2/docs/book/src/development/code_style.rst

 All source code files must start with the following copyright header::

-    # Copyright (C) 2010-2015 Cuckoo Foundation.
+    # Copyright (C) 2010-2015  X.
-    # This file is part of Cuckoo Sandbox - http://www.cuckoosandbox.org
+    # This file is part of CAPE Sandbox - https://capesandbox.com
     # See the file 'docs/LICENSE' for copying permission.

 Indentation